Introduction

 Connect from a client and enjoy your Samba file server powered by FreeBSD and ZFS!

-If connecting from a Windows machine, NTFS ACLs should work great! macOS clients should work great as long as the fruit module is enabled and configured in Samba.
+If connecting from a Windows machine, NTFS-style ACLs should work great!
+Apple clients should work great as long as the fruit module is enabled and configured in Samba.

 Note that certain clients, such as KDE Dolphin’s built-in SMB handling, don’t seem to support “streaming” or opening files directly off the share - they are first copied to the client and opened “offline” (as of writing this article).
 Sometimes apps can also fail to open files in this case.